guyroyse/tracking-aircraft/README.md

 You can also make your own antenna if you are ambitious.
 I'll leave that up to your own googling.

-If you chose to make your own antenna or use the kit above, you'll want both legs of the antenna to a length of ~69mm.
+If you chose to make your own antenna or use the kit above, you'll want both legs of the antenna extended/cut to a length of ~69mm.
 Arrange them so that that are in a line, 180 degrees apart.
 This, in radio terms, is called a dipole.

 Regardless of which antenna option you go with, you'll want to mount it vertically as this matches the way they are mounted on aircraft.
-Here's a picture of a homemade antena mounted vertically in an attic (not mine):
+Here's a picture of a homemade antena (not mine) mounted vertically in an attic (not mine):

 ![](homemade-adsb.jpg)